Skip to main content

 Back to top

-What happens after my SFS Application has been submitted to the Arrears Support Unit (ASU)?
+What happens after my SFS has been submitted to the Arrears Support Unit (ASU)?

-Once the Arrears Support Unit (ASU) receives your SFS, our dedicated assessment team will assess it, along with the supporting documentation.
-We want to find the best possible solution for you and we will consider the following factors when we assess your situation:
+Once the Arrears Support Unit receives your SFS, our dedicated assessment team will assess it, along with the supporting documentation.
+We want to find the best possible solution for you.

 In our assessment, we will consider a number of possible alternative repayment arrangements.
 These will depend on your individual circumstances and our assessment of your SFS.
 We will then inform you of our decision.